ayago/marionette-requirejs/README.md

 ## How to execute this project

+Before trying out this project, npm and NodeJS should be installed in the target machine.

 * Clone/Download the project
 * Execute `npm install`
 * Execute `node server.js`.
 Visit the page at localhost:3000